Paid in full? Biden, GOP struggle over infrastructure costs - WTMJ

 “The amount of money that they are proposing is about one-quarter of what the president talked about in terms of new money.
 That’s not adequate,” said Sen. Bernie Sanders, I-Vt., on CNN’s “State of the Union.”

 Lawmakers are also hoping to influence more than the price tag of the infrastructure bill.
-One senator key to the talks, Sen. Joe Manchin, D-W.Va., unveiled his own draft proposal Monday for green energy infrastructure investments.
+One senator key to the talks, Manchin unveiled his own draft proposal Monday for green energy infrastructure investments.
 The 423-page bill contains a wish list of energy-related proposals, and he’ll hold a hearing on the plan Thursday in the Senate Energy and Natural Resources Committee.

 Senate Majority Leader Chuck Schumer, D-N.Y., has described the infrastructure bill being negotiated as a good start.
 But he says most Democrats don’t believe it does enough on climate and also want it to address priorities like paid family leave.
 He is pushing a “two-track” approach that leaves open the possibility of a far larger bill without Republican votes.

 Using a special budget, the second infrastructure bill would only take a simple majority of 51 votes to pass.
-Such a measure could include more of the priorities laid out by Biden as part of his $1.8 trillion American Families Plan, such as paid family leave and universal pre-K for three- and four-year-olds.
+Such a measure could include more of the priorities laid out by Biden as part of his $1.8 trillion American Families Plan, such as paid family leave and universal pre-K for 3- and 4-year-olds.

-Associated Press writers Josh Boak in Baltimore and Matthew Daly contributed to this report.
+Associated Press writers Josh Boak in Baltimore and Matthew Daly in Washington contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.